pyrogn/tic-tac-toe/README.md

 ## Ideas

 - Modify a game so you can rewrite or clear opponent's choice
-- Make a bot with unbeatable minimax strategy
+- (Done) Make a bot with unbeatable minimax strategy
 - Add inactivity checker (`context.job_queue.run_once`)